Knowledge Base

 How to manually add a sorting column

-To set up a custom sort order logic, you must have a column with a numeric value.
-In case this column is not available in the data source, it has to be created manually.
+To set up custom sort order logic, you must have a column with a numeric value.
+If this column is not available in the data source, it must be created manually.

-This Knowledge Base contains some articles which explain how you can set up a custom sort order logic.
-This article shows how to sort by months and this one how to sort a hierarchy.
-In all cases, you need to have a column with the numeric value to sort by.
+This Knowledge Base contains articles that explain how to set up a custom sort order logic.
+This article shows how to sort by month, and this one shows how to sort a hierarchy.
+In all cases, you must have a column with the numeric value to sort by.

-If your source system is Excel, then it is easy to just add a column which indicates the sort order.
-But you might be loading from a system that simply doesn’t include the sort order and it would be too complicated to add it.
+If your source system is Excel, then it is easy just to add a column that indicates the sort order.
+But you might be loading from a system that doesn’t include the sort order, and it would be too complicated to add it.
 Of course, we have a solution for this case.
 Let’s see how you can manually add the sort order column.

-Let’s assume you want to sort a Continent/Country hierarchy in a specific way but no sorting columns are available.
-This is our data:
+Let’s assume we want to sort a Continent/Country hierarchy in a specific way, but no sorting columns are available.
+This is our “Regions” dimension table:

 Europe